tank-trax/vital/README.md

 make CONFIG=Release
 ```

-I have made every attempt to comply with Matt's wishes to remove all mention of "Vital", "Vital Audio", "Tytel" or "Matt Tytel" from the jucer and Makefile as well as take away any mention of or link to https://vital.audio, https://account.vital.audio or https://store.vital.audio
+I have made every effort to comply with Matt's wishes to remove all mention of "Vital", "Vital Audio", "Tytel" or "Matt Tytel" from the jucer, Makefile and all source code as well as take away any mention of or link to https://vital.audio, https://account.vital.audio or https://store.vital.audio

 Small tweaks include the "Check for Updates" section has been removed from the About screen and the "Download Content" button has been removed from the Pop-up window.